huggingface/transformers/examples/flax/language-modeling/README.md

     --save_strategy="no"
 ```

-## Language model inference on BFloat16
+## Language model inference with bfloat16

-The following example showcases how to inference a language model using the JAX/Flax backend.
+The following example demonstrates performing inference with a language model using the JAX/Flax backend.

 The example run_bert_flax.py uses bert-base-uncased and the model is loaded into FlaxBertModel.
 The input data are just random generated tokens, and the model is also jitted with JAX.